MICHELE NORRIS, Host:

-UNIDENTIFIED READER #3: We must put ourselves in position, buy back shares for the right to know what's going on and prepare the next move: the rescue of the Credit Agricole and its dismantling.
+READER: We must put ourselves in position, buy back shares for the right to know what's going on and prepare the next move: the rescue of the Credit Agricole and its dismantling.

 KENNEY: So the French this summer are all reading this fake scary story of banks panicking and going under and then, voila, all of a sudden, rumors start spreading that real banks are in trouble.

 CHACE: This Wednesday, stock in Societe General dropped 15 percent, the largest fall since the 2008 financial crisis, and the French bank went on a witch hunt to figure out who started these rumors.

 KENNEY: They tracked it back to London.
 Last week, the British paper, The Mail, on Sunday published an article calling the solvency of the bank into question.

 CHACE: And the French, like they often do, assumed that the British were just being stupid.
 People thought The Mail had read Le Monde's fictional series and thought it was true.
 Jean Marc Illouz is a journalist on French television.

 JEAN MARC ILLOUZ: Now, for the last few days, we all believe that The Daily Mail had misread Le Monde's story.